How Do I Look: Overview

 Other subjects speak about their attempts to forge careers in mainstream society and the effect that HIV and AIDS has had on ball culture as many of the subjects featured died of AIDS during or shortly after filming was complete.

+How Do I Look? is hailed by members of the ball community, as a film that uplifts and prioritizes voices and experiences of community members.
+Many cast members express disdain and frustration over how Paris is Burning was produced, edited, and received by the public.
+Cast members, such as Carmen Xtravaganza and Marcel Christian Labeija, express frustration over how the cast was treated and portrayed in Paris is Burning, stating that they felt exploited and taken advantage of.

 Reception

 Box office

 As an independent film production, How Do I Look did not receive financing or distribution from the commercial film industry.
 The filmmakers arranged independent screenings and distribution world-wide.
 As a result, the film was not made widely available in commercial movie theatres or art-houses upon its release in June 2006 during Gay Pride month.
 The documentary's earnings have principally come from the sale of DVD's and, more recently, from online streaming sites.
-Over the years, however, How Do I Look has earned commercial success by word of mouth recommendations, its numerous appearances in film festivals, and from its goodstanding relationship with the Ball community.
+Over the years, however, How Do I Look has earned commercial success by word of mouth recommendations, its numerous appearances in film festivals, Black Prides and Universities, and from its good standing relationship with the Ball community.

 Critical response

-Prior to its release in 2006, early screenings of How Do I Look garnered prominent media mentions in the Village Voice, the New York Post, and the New York Times.
-Early on, How Do I Look was noted as an "awareness program," alluding to the film's noble aspects to empower members of the Ballroom community.
+Prior to its release in 2006, early screenings of How Do I Look garnered prominent media mentions in the Village Voice, the New York Post, and The New York Times.

+Early on, How Do I Look was noted as an " artistic awareness program," alluding to the film's noble aspects to improve the Ballroom communities public reputation, providing opportunities and to empower members of the Ballroom community.
 The media attention also focused on the African-American and Latino gay subculture, who were known to go to lengths to keep their homosexuality "under wraps," a situation referred to as being on the down low.
 Often, the film's numerous screenings in academic settings were reported.

 In the years following its release, How Do I Look has repeatedly been the subject of reports in the foreign press, including in the French public radio channel, France Inter.
 The documentary was noted for its goal of empowering the LGBTQ Ballroom community, in particular following the AIDS pandemic, as was reported in Italian Vogue.
 In Spanish Vanity Fair, the documentary was noted for having given new life to the vogue (dance) artistic impression, in particular by having added social, racial, and political conscience to the Ballroom community.